VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

      Optional OAuth2 scopes to use for -notifier.url.
 Scopes must be delimited by ';'.
   -remoteWrite.oauth2.tokenUrl string
      Optional OAuth2 tokenURL to use for -notifier.url.
-  -remoteWrite.showURL
+  -remoteWrite.sendTimeout duration
+     Timeout for sending data to the configured -remoteWrite.url. (default 30s) -remoteWrite.showURL
      Whether to show -remoteWrite.url in the exported metrics.
 It is hidden by default, since it can contain sensitive info such as auth key
   -remoteWrite.tlsCAFile string